o-ran-sc/nonrtric-plt-rappmanager/participants/docs/developer-guide.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 ..
 SPDX-License-Identifier: CC-BY-4.0
 ..
 Copyright (C) 2023 OpenInfra Foundation Europe.
 All rights reserved.
+..
+Modifications Copyright (c) 2023-2025 Nordix Foundation.
 Developer Guide
 ===============

 This document provides a quickstart for developers of the Non-RT RIC DME Participant.

-Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://wiki.o-ran-sc.org/display/RICNR/Release+I>`_.
+Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://lf-o-ran-sc.atlassian.net/wiki/spaces/RICNR/pages/86802434/Release+K>`_.

 The DME Participant is a Java 17 web application built using the Spring Framework.
 Using Spring Boot dependencies, it runs as a standalone application.